gevent/gevent/doc/intro.rst

 .. currentmodule:: gevent

 The blocking gevent API does not work in the :class:`Hub <hub.Hub>` greenlet.
-Typically it's not a problem as most of the library takes care not to run the user-supplied callback in the :class:`Hub <hub.Hub>`.
+Typically it's not a problem as most of the library takes care not to run user-supplied callbacks in the :class:`Hub <hub.Hub>`.
 The exception is :meth:`Greenlet.rawlink` and :meth:`Event.rawlink <event.Event.rawlink>` methods as well as everything in the :mod:`gevent.core` module.